Before I was diagnosed with a fatty liver, I did various blood tests recommended by the doctor because I wasn’t feeling well. All sorts of tests.

 However, you don’t really need to either the liver biopsy or the FibroMax test unless your doctor really recommends getting the extra work done, as they are really good nowadays when it comes to guessing the severity of your fatty liver looking at the ultrasound results alone.

-But one thing is clear: blood work alone is not enough to tell you if you have a fatty liver or not!
-I had normal results and many others were diagnosed without anything wrong shown by their test results.
+But one thing is clear: blood work alone is not enough to tell you if you have a fatty liver disease or not!

 It is true, most of the people suffering from a Fatty Liver don’t have normal blood test results – and they usually have high levels of cholesterol and triglycerides, as well as AST and ALT numbers.